dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 Options also provide a mechanism to validate configuration data.
 For more information, see the [Options validation](#options-validation) section.

-This topic provides information on the options pattern in ASP.NET Core.
+This article provides information on the options pattern in ASP.NET Core.
 For information on using the options pattern in console apps, see [Options pattern in .NET](/dotnet/core/extensions/options).

 <a name="optpat"></a>